willsmanley/multiagent-code/README.md

 claude --dangerously-skip-permissions
 ```

-> _Recommendation: only yolo on a VM with internet disconnected.
+> _Recommendation: use caution with yolo mode - for example, set up a dev box sandbox.
 Google Cloud Workstations or similar offering is great for this._

 ### 3. Write a detailed prompt